-From time-to-time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the original gift amount.
+From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the original gift amount.
 In accordance with GAAP, deficiencies of this nature are reported in net assets with donor restrictions.
 These deficiencies may result from unfavorable market fluctuations as well as continued appropriation for programs as deemed prudent by the Board of Trustees.
-There were no such deficiencies as of June 30, 2022 or 2021.
+There were no such deficiencies as of June 30, 2023 or 2022.

-Note 10 - Donated property and services
+Note 9 - Donated property and services

 The Organization receives donated services from a variety of unpaid volunteers assisting the Organization in the operations of its programs.
 Donated services are recognized as contributions if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
-Y.O.U. received 99 and 887 hours of volunteer service for the years ended June 30, 2022 and 2021, respectively, which have not been recognized in the accompanying statements of activities for the years ended June 30, 2022 and 2021, respectively, as they do not meet the requirements for recognition.
+Y.O.U. received 47 and 99 hours of volunteer service for the years ended June 30, 2023 and 2022, respectively, which have not been recognized in the accompanying statements of activities for the years ended June 30, 2023 and 2022, respectively, as they do not meet the requirements for recognition.

 The Organization also receives legal, architectural, consulting and design services for its program operations and supporting services.
 The Organization recognizes in-kind contribution revenue and a corresponding expense in an amount approximating the estimated fair value at the time of the donation.
 The services are valued based on current market rates.
-The total amount recognized for donated services is approximately \$2,970 and \$68,697, respectively, for the years ended June 30, 2022 and 2021, and is allocated among program and supporting services.
+The total amount recognized for donated services is approximately \$0 and \$2,970, respectively, for the years ended June 30, 2023 and 2022, and is allocated among program and supporting services.

-Note 11 - Concentration of revenue
+Note 10 - Concentration of revenue

-A substantial portion of Y.O.U.'s revenue is from one grantor during the years ended June 30, 2022 and 2021.
+A substantial portion of Y.O.U.'s revenue is from one grantor during the years ended June 30, 2023 and 2022.
 Substantial revenue is defined as revenue earned from any individual source that is in excess of 10% of the total revenue for a given year.
 This revenue is comprised of federal pass-through grants from the Department of Education.
-During the years ended June 30, 2022 and 2021, revenue received from those grantors was \$1,317,173, or 43% of total revenue, and \$1,456,582, or 25% of total revenue, respectively.
+During the years ended June 30, 2023 and 2022, revenue received from those grantors was \$1,357,961, or 43% of total revenue, and \$1,317,173, or 43% of total revenue, respectively.

-Note 12 - Concentration of credit risk
+Note 11 - Concentration of credit risk

 The Organization maintains cash and cash equivalent balances in several accounts at various financial institutions.
 Accounts are insured by the Federal Deposit Insurance Corporation.
-From time-to-time, the Organization's balances may exceed these limits; however, the Organization has not experienced any losses with respect to its bank balances in excess of government provided insurance.
-Management believes that no significant concentration of credit risk exists with respect to these cash balances at June 30, 2022.
+From time to time, the Organization's balances may exceed these limits; however, the Organization has not experienced any losses with respect to its bank balances in excess of government provided insurance.
+Management believes that no significant concentration of credit risk exists with respect to these cash balances at June 30, 2023.

-Note 13 - Board-designated net assets
+Note 12 - Board-designated net assets

 The Organization's Board of Directors can elect to designate a portion of the Organization's net assets without donor restrictions.
+During the year ended June 30, 2023, the Board elected to designate \$101,481 of net assets without donor restrictions to the Facility Reserve Fund and disburse \$5,598 from the Facility Reserve Fund.
+During the year ended June 30, 2023, the Board elected to disburse \$52,580 from the Workplace Excellence Fund.
 During the year ended June 30, 2022, the Board elected to designate \$135,000 of net assets without donor restrictions to the Facility Reserve Fund and disburse \$69,748 from the Workplace Excellence Fund.
-During the year ended June 30, 2021, the Board elected to designate \$135,000 of net assets without donor restrictions to the Facility Reserve Fund and disburse \$64,292 from the Workplace Excellence Fund.
-The Board-designated amounts for the years ended June 30, 2022 and 2021 are \$727,580 and \$662,328, respectively.
+The Board-designated amounts for the years ended June 30, 2023 and 2022 are \$770,883 and \$727,580, respectively.
 These funds, while designated for the purposes noted above, are categorized within net assets without donor restrictions.